Robbie Grossman Preview, Player Props: Rangers vs. Mets

-On Tuesday, Robbie Grossman (on the back of going 0-for-4 with an RBI) and the Texas Rangers play the New York Mets, whose starting pitcher will be Jose Quintana.
-First pitch is at 7:10 PM ET.
+Robbie Grossman and his .406 on-base percentage over his past 10 games (86 points higher than his season-long percentage), will be in action for the Texas Rangers against the New York Mets and Denyi Reyes on August 30 at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Mets.
+He had a one-hit showing in his previous game (1-for-2) against the Mets.

 Robbie Grossman Game Info & Props vs. the Mets